davidemoro/collective.editskinswitcher/collective/editskinswitcher/README.txt

   - based on SSL: If this is chosen, then any urls that are SSL will get the edit skin and others will get the default skin.

-  - No URL based switching: do not base the skin switching on the url.
+  - No URL based switching: do not base the skin switching on the url;
+    instead we check the ``need_authentication`` option.

 - ``need_authentication``: when True you need to be logged in before your skin is switched.
 By default this is set to False.
 This looks